Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A depressed or spongy area in the skull, or visible bone fragments

-Clear fluid in the ears or nose
+Clear fluid draining out of the ears or nose

 Reassure the person.

 Treat for shock by maintaining body temperature and keeping the victim calm.
-DON`T elevate the legs if you suspect a skull injury.

 Provide rescue breathing or CPR, if needed.

 If the person has neck or back pain or is unconscious, he or she might have a spine fracture.
 They should only be moved with great precaution and if it is absolutely necessary.